-Water Sensitive Design Strategy (Intensive Livestock Agriculture and Intensive Plant Agriculture)

-Intensive Livestock Agriculture and Intensive Plant Agriculture is defined within the dictionary of the Great Lakes Local Environmental Plan 2014 and requires a WSDS specific to this form of development.
+Water Sensitive Design Strategy (Intensive Livestock Agriculture and Intensive Plant Agriculture) Intensive Livestock Agriculture and Intensive Plant Agriculture is defined within the dictionary of the Great Lakes Local Environmental Plan 2014 and requires a WSD Strategy (WSDS) specific to this form of development.

-A WSDS is a written report detailing management of water quality for the proposed development.
-The requirements for the strategy will depend on the nature and scale of the development and it is recommended that discussions are held with Council prior to submitting a Development Application for this type of development.
-Expert agronomic and water quality advice may be required to develop the WSDS.
-As a minimum, the WSDS is to include the following details:
+A WSDS Strategy (WSDS) is a written report detailing management of water quality for the proposed development.
+The requirements for the WSDS strategy will depend on the nature and scale of the development and it is recommended that discussions are held with Council prior to submitting an development application for this type of development.
+Expert agronomic and water quality advice may be required to develop the WSDS Strategy.
+As a minimum, the WSDS Strategy-is to include the following details:

 - 1. Site context identify sub-catchments, surface and subsurface hydrology, soil type and nutrient status, topography and receiving environments (both within and downstream of the site).
 Include any relevant previous studies. - 2.
-Proposed development describe the proposed development at the site, including site boundaries, land uses, livestock densities (where relevant), nutrient application rates (where relevant), operational strategies (e.g. paddock rotation) and infrastructure. - 3.
-Stormwater management this section should demonstrate how the Water Quality Targets will be met.
+Proposed development describe the proposed development at the site, including site boundaries, land uses, livestock densities (where relevant), nutrient application rates (where relevant), operational strategies (e.g. paddock rotation) and infrastructure. - Stormwater management this section should demonstrate how the Water Quality Targets will be met.
 Depending on the scale and nature of the development the following details are to be submitted; a. a nutrient budget for the site based on the soil type and nutrient status; - b. a description of the proposal land management practices and stormwater treatment measures and their location; - c. justification for the proposed land management practices and stormwater treatment measures based on agronomic advice and stormwater quality results of MUSIC modelling (or similar).
 Details of all assumptions that have been used in the assessment must be included.

-Developments that require a WSDS will need to include the WSDS as part of a Development Application along with the completed checklist for intensive Livestock Agriculture or Intensive Plant Agriculture (available from Council's website).
+Developments that require a WSDS Strategy-will need to include the WSDS Strategy as part of a Development Application along with the completed checklist for intensive Livestock Agriculture or Intensive Plant Agriculture-large scale developments (available from Council's website).
+Additional assistance in the preparation of a WSD Strategy is available from Council's website along with examples of how to apply the development requirements from this section to large scale developments.